sumnerevans/sumnerevans.com/content/posts/travel/2022-starbase-texas/index.md

 >}}

 Then we drove over to the launch facility.
-There was a Starship on the suborbital pad, and a fully-stacked Starship atop the first stage =========TODO on the orbital pad.
+There was a Starship on the suborbital pad, and a fully-stacked Starship atop its first stage on the orbital pad.
 The orbital rocket is massive.
 We walked around the perimeter of the facility to a vantage point where we were able to get a great view of the vehicle on the pad.

 {{< figure
       src="./images/full-stack.jpg"